reactxx/reactxx/README.md

 ## TODO
 - [ ] to document *single codebase* idea
+- [ ] to document *common theming and styling for web and native* idea
 - [ ] to create web and native examples for already finished components

 ## material-ui requests: